morteza/CogText/docs/modified_baggetta_tasks.md

 - Contingency Naming test
 - *Counting Recall
 - Counting Span
+- Cued Unpredictable Switch (WARNING: use words and not a single phrase)
+- D2 target detection (WARNING: use words and not a single pharse)
+- Degraded Vigilance test (WARNING: use words and not a single pharse)
+- Psychomotor Vigilance Test
+- delay choice task

 ## TODO

-Cued Unpredictable Switch task
-D2 target detection
-Degraded Vigilance
-Delay Choice
 Delay Discounting task
 Digit-Shifting task
 Dimension-switching task